 Aloe is an extremely useful plant.
-It’s filled with a gel which is beneficial for a natural skincare routine and is wonderful at soothing burns.
+It’s filled with a gel that is beneficial for a natural skincare routine and is wonderful at soothing burns.

 The best house plant I’ve ever grown was a philodendron.
 There are many varieties, all of which are hardy and they’re beautiful in your home.
 They can make great hanging baskets, or can even be used as a natural fence when allowed to grow up a trellis.

 What puts this plant over the top for me is you only water it when it’s dry and rarely must switch out the pot.
 It gives you a great deal of beauty but expects little from you.